-One you have done that, we will send you the authentication details you need to begin integrating ParcelPoint Returns into your returns page.
-If you haven't received these or have misplaced the details, you can contact us at email@example.com.
+Once you have registered, we will send you the authentication details you need to begin integrating ParcelPoint Returns into your returns landing page.
+If you haven't received these or have misplaced the details, you can contact us at firstname.lastname@example.org.

 Before you start the integration, make sure that you have the following details:

 - Partner Portal login credentials for production